orb-lang/qor/doc/md/core/table.md

    return _deep(tab)
 end
 ```
-### cloneinstanc(tab)
+### cloneinstance(tab)

 ``deepclone`` is useful to take a snapshot, as of an environment, with the
 assurance that no subsequent action can mutate your clone.
-With some caveats
+With some caveats,
-if you're holding closures with mutable state or userdata.
+if you're holding closures with mutable state, or userdata.

 ``cloneinstance`` covers a more common use case, where you want a deep clone of